 As an extension of tip #2, don’t fall into the trap of only reporting what’s available “out of the box” from your ITSM tool.
 It’s likely not going to be exactly the right data for your organization, nor will it always be presented in the right way.

-Therefore, there will likely be a need to create custom reports that better meet your organization’s needs (and those of the stakeholders within it).Take a look at these five IT #servicedesk reporting tips from @ArielG_ Click To Tweet
+Therefore, there will likely be a need to create custom reports that better meet your organization’s needs for service desk reporting (and those of the stakeholders within it).Take a look at these five IT #servicedesk reporting tips from @ArielG_ Click To Tweet

 This is another extension to tip #2.
 Because it’s not uncommon for one standard IT support report to be produced and then sent to everyone.
 As a result, each stakeholder then needs to sift through the data and information held within the report to find the stuff that they actually care about.
 This is, of course, if they can actually be bothered to look at the report given the effort needed to find what’s important to them.

 So, if possible, tailor your report to different stakeholders – either by type or even individually.
 Either only include the data that each recipient wants to see or add the “less valuable (to them)” data to the back of the report.
 Plus, of course, there’s always personalized dashboards in most ITSM tools.
 Both options are a better way to ensure that your reporting adds value by informing those who need to know about what they need to know about.